List of Official Vinyl Albums Chart number ones of the 2020s

-Taylor Swift holds the record for the most number-one albums during the decade with 8.
+Taylor Swift holds the record for the most number-ones during the decade with 9 albums.

 The Official Vinyl Albums Chart is a weekly record chart compiled by the Official Charts Company (OCC) on behalf of the music industry in the United Kingdom.
 It lists the 40 most popular albums in the gramophone record (or "vinyl") format.
 This is a list of the albums which have been number one on the Official Vinyl Albums Chart in the 2020s.